-While a nationwide shipping network is important for many companies, it’s not always the most efficient or cost effective transportation management strategy to maintain.
-RateLinx’s ShipLinx TMS software is flexible enough to help grow your company’s shipping footprint by integrating regional parcel carriers into your overall strategy to improve performance and save money.
-Let’s take a closer look at some of the advantages and challenges of using regional parcel carriers.
+While a nationwide shipping network is important for many companies, it’s not always the most efficient or cost-effective transportation management strategy to maintain.
+RateLinx’s ShipLinx TMS software is flexible enough to help grow your company’s shipping footprint by integrating regional carriers into your overall strategy to improve performance and save money.
+Let’s take a closer look at some of the advantages and challenges of using this strategy.

 E-Commerce and the Growth of Regional Parcel Carriers

 As any company that runs a significant freight or shipping operation knows, e-commerce has completely changed our industry and the expectations of our customers.
 In addition to increasing the volume of small parcel shipping, services like Amazon Prime have raised customers’ expectations about how fast they get their package and their ability to track it in real-time.

 E-commerce and the new business environment that comes with it is driving more shippers to use regional parcel carriers.
 Rather than building and staffing distribution centers on the coasts, shippers are using the regional parcel carrier’s terminal as a pool-point for parcel.
 The volume of packages that are being shipping in a regional parcel carrier’s footprint are making it advantageous in terms of customer service’ and more competitive in terms of cost to line-haul the packages to the carrier’s terminal for distribution.

 Used as a part of a data-driven transportation management system and shipping strategy, the strategic use of regional parcel carriers can have important advantages for your company.

 - Regional parcel carriers offer improved service at competitive prices.
 That’s a win-win.

 - Strategic, simple shipping.
 We often see shippers line-hauling a full truckload to a strategically located regional parcel carrier’s terminal to take advantage of the simple fee structure.